Cerbes/ATXdivHack-VR/readme.md

 3. Install dependencies with `yarn` or `npm install`
 4. Start webpack dev server with `yarn start` or `npm start`
 5. Open browser and go to `localhost:8080`
 6. To view on your phone and Google Cardboard, ensure your computer and mobile device or on the same WiFi network.
 Then find your computer's IP address and go to `IP_ADDRESS:8080` to experience it yourself.
+This only works on Android devices at the moment.

+# Production Build

+1. run `webpack` and `yarn server` and then go to `localhost:3030`